i-abdullahirshad/gamepadscheck/src/content/articles/wired-vs-wireless-controller.md

 Both connections carry the same information.
 They differ in how it travels.

 **A cable** carries data on a direct physical link.
-The system asks the controller for its state at a fixed pace, the controller answers immediately, and nothing else competes for the path.
+The system asks the controller for its state at a fixed pace (a process optimized by having a [good controller polling rate](/good-controller-polling-rate/)), the controller answers immediately, and nothing else competes for the path.
 There is no interference and no need to resend lost data.

 **Bluetooth** is a shared standard built to serve many device types at once.
 Input waits for a scheduled slot rather than leaving the instant you press.
-It shares the 2.4GHz band with WiFi, headphones, smart home devices and even the interference USB 3.0 ports throw out.
+It shares the 2.4GHz band with WiFi, headphones (a common reason for [Bluetooth audio delay when using a controller](/bluetooth-audio-delay-controller/)), smart home devices and even the interference USB 3.0 ports throw out.
 When packets are lost on a busy band, they have to be sent again.

 **A 2.4GHz dongle** sits between the two.
 The manufacturer controls both ends, so it can run a tighter, private protocol without serving unknown devices.
-A good dongle lands much closer to wired than Bluetooth does.
+A good dongle lands much closer to wired than Bluetooth does, which is a major factor in the [controller dongle vs Bluetooth latency](/controller-dongle-vs-bluetooth-latency/) comparison.

 ### **The gap is smaller than the arguments suggest**